emaanbaluj/haskql/cql/README.md

-# CQL SYNTAX HIGHLIGHTING
+# CQL SYNTAX HIGHLIGHTING - HOW TO ENABLE

-1. Change the `package.json` version

-vsce package
-code --install-extension cql-0.0.x.vsix
+code --install-extension cql22-0.0.5.vsix

-Make sure you're inside this folder to run the debugging mode using `F5`